felixplomer/AI-meets-AR_Hackathon-20191211/README.md

-# KI und Augmented-Reality - Hackathon-Challenge
+# Künstliche Intellingenz, Objekt Erkennung und Augmented-Reality - Hackathon-Challenge

-Open repo for the Augmented Reality Challenge at the Docufy Hackathon 2019 in Bamberg.
+Open repo for the AI-meets-AR Challenge at the Docufy Hackathon 2019 in Bamberg.

+Backup

 ***Link collection***